ILLINOIS STATE LIBRARY

 DCEO seeks applications from Community Technology Centers located in and serving communities where:

 - Not less than 40 percent of students are eligible for a free or reduced price lunch under the National School Lunch Statistics; or

 - Not less than 30 percent of students are eligible for a free lunch under the National School Lunch Statistics.

 Community Technology Centers include public hospitals, libraries, park districts, state educational agencies, local educational agencies, institutions of higher education, public and private nonprofit or for-profit educational organizations.
 Additionally, a CTC must provide at least twelve (12) hours of general computer access and basic computer literacy training services to the public each week.

 The application and additional program information is available from the DCEO website.
-Applications must be received by DCEO no later than 5:00 p.m., March 14, 2014.
+The application deadline was 5:00 p.m., March 14, 2014.

 - DCEO's Eliminate the Digital Divide 2014-15 Grant Program Website

 - Libraries Eligible for the Eliminate the Digital Divide FY2014 Grant Program PDF

 For more information about the Eliminate the Digital Divide grant program, please contact Irma Lopez, DCEO Grant Manager, via e-mail at email@example.com.